Meneer-de-Bruin/Windows-RoboCopy-Batch/README.md

 Also the application makes a log which has the following name: <systemdate/time>_<source folder name>.log.
 The log is saved in a sub-directory of the application named /log.

 # Total Commander

-rem Can be used in TotalCommander - with change button bar. rem Command    : <path-to-robocopy-batch>\RoboCopy.bat rem Parameters : %p %t rem Start path : <path-to-robocopy-batch>\
+This application can be used in conjunction with Total Commander.

+Add a button to the buttonbar (via change button bar) with the following parameters:
+* Command    : <path-to-robocopy-batch>\RoboCopy.bat
+* Parameters : %p %t
+* Start path : <path-to-robocopy-batch>\
-rem Icon file  : <path-to-total-commander>\TOTALCMD64.EXE
+* Icon file  : <path-to-total-commander>\TOTALCMD64.EXE
-rem Icon       : <icon-of-choice>
+* Icon       : <icon-of-choice>
-rem Tooltip    : RoboCopy
+* Tooltip    : RoboCopy

 # Prerequisites
 The follwing applications must be installed and runable from the commandline:
--RoboCopy
--Powershell
+* RoboCopy
+* Powershell

 The distribution was specificly made for Windows 7.